 2. Swyambunath Stupa - The Monkey Temple (World Heritage Site):

-From the western side of the Kathmandu valley, one can enjoy a stunning view of the beautiful surroundings from atop a hillock.
-This is where Swyombhunath, also known as the Monkey Temple, is located.
-This impressive stupa or temple is surrounded by peaceful and serene surroundings.
-Visitors can admire the stupa adorned with Buddha's eyes and other features, including prayer flags, ponds, and prayer wheels, which make the tour even more fascinating.
-Swyambhu is also known as Samhengu due to its ancient origins and the many monkeys that inhabit the area.
+Located on a hillock in the western part of Kathmandu valley, Swyombhunath or the Monkey Temple offers a stunning view of the beautiful surroundings.
+The temple is an impressive stupa surrounded by peaceful and serene surroundings.
+Visitors can enjoy the view of the stupa decorated with Buddha's eyes and other features such as ponds, prayer flags, and prayer wheels.
+The tour becomes even more fascinating due to these unique features.
+Swyambhu, also known as Samhengu, is named after its ancient origins and the numerous monkeys inhabiting the area.